 \section{Introduction}

-Manganites with perovskite-type structures exhibit abundant exotic physical phenomena such as colossal magnetoresistance , charge/orbital order (CO/OO), ferromagnetic metallic behavior coming from double exchange mechanism, and multiferroic properties owing to the coupling between the spin, charge, and orbital degrees of freedom \cite{RN102}.
-In perovskite manganites, Mn ions are located at the center of O$_6$ octahedra as shown in Fig. \ref{fig1} (a), and thus, the five degenerated 3$d$ orbital energy levels split into three degenerated $t_{\rm 2g}$ orbitals and two degenerated $e_{\rm g}$ orbitals.
-Mn ions can posses the trivalent (3$d^4$ i.e. $t_{\rm 2g}^3$$e_{\rm g}^1$) and tetravalent (3$d^3$ i.e. $t_{\rm 2g}^3$) ion states, as a result, the carrier can be doped by the control of the average valence of non-magnetic ions.
-In that case, the bandwidth and the carrier concentration are the key parameters which determine the physical properties of the compound.
-The bandwidth and carrier concentration can be controlled by the average ionic radii and valence of the non-magnetic ions ($A$ site of the perovskite $A$MnO$_3$ structure), respectively.
-The CO state is significantly affected by a magnetic field.
-The transfer integral of $e_{\rm g}$ electrons between Mn ions increases with increasing magnetic field as magnetic moments of Mn ions align.
-As a result, the CO can be melted by applying magnetic field.
-The schematic image of phase diagram of these systems are shown in Fig. \ref{fig1} (b).
+Perovskite-type manganites exhibit abundant exotic physical phenomena such as colossal magnetoresistance (CMR), charge/orbital order, ferromagnetic (FM) metallic behavior due to the double exchange mechanism, and multiferroic properties owing to the coupling between the spin, charge, and orbital degrees of freedom \cite{RN102}.
+In perovskite-type manganites, Mn ions are located at the center of O$_6$ octahedra, and thus, the five degenerated 3$d$ orbital energy levels split into three degenerated $t_{\rm 2g}$ orbitals and two degenerated $e_{\rm g}$ orbitals.
+In Mn$^{3+}$ ($t_{\rm 2g}^3$ $e_{\rm g}^1$) or Mn$^{4+}$ ($t_{\rm 2g}^3$) states, the three $t_{\rm 2g}$ electrons are weakly hybridized with O 2$p$ states, and consequently they possess the localized total spin $S$ = 3/2.
+However, the $e_{\rm g}$ electrons can be itinerant due to the strong hybridization with the O 2$p$ orbitals.
+The spins of the localized $t_{\rm 2g}$ electron and the conduction $e_{\rm g}$ electron are always aligned with each other due to the strong on-site ferromagnetic coupling (Hund's coupling).
+There are several important interactions such as Jahn-Teller coupling, on-site and inter-site Coulomb repulsion, superexchange interaction, and double exchange interaction.
+Thus, the balance of these interactions determines the electronic state.
+It is known that when a ratio of the number of Mn$^{3+}$ ions and that of Mn$^{4+}$ ions is nearly 1, the charge order (CO) state becomes most stable \cite{RN102}.
+The important property is that the CO state is significantly affected by a magnetic field.
+The transfer integral of $e_{\rm g}$ electrons between Mn ions increases by a magnetic field because the spins of the $t_{\rm 2g}$ localized electrons align.
+As a result, the bandwidth of the $e_{\rm g}$ electron increases and the CO can be melted.